Elangcompressor Logo

 Use a multimeter to measure voltage at the compressor’s terminal during operation.

-Check for loose wiring in the main circuit.
+Check whether the cause of the compressor overload trip is due to loose wiring in the main circuit.

 Pro Tip: Install a voltage stabilizer if fluctuations exceed ±10%.